takenet/blip-docs/source/includes/en/extensions/desk.md

     "from": "bot@msging.net/instance",
     "to": "1654804277843415@messenger.gw.msging.net",
     "type": "text/plain",
-    "content": "Hello, here is a human been ;)"
+    "content": "Hello, here is a human being ;)"
 }
 ```

-###Handling the end of an attendance
+### Handling the end of an attendance

->When the human agent close some attendance the bot receives a message with a *Redirect* content type.
+>When the human agent closes some attendance the bot receives a message with a *Redirect* content type.
 The Redirect's context property has a *Ticket* with informations about the attendance.
 In order to get attendance closed informations add a receiver to **application/vnd.lime.redirect+json** content type.

 ```
 {